JWT bearer assertion grant handler SPI

 claim and the optionalnbf

-claim. - The JWT must be HMAC protected with the
+claim. - The JWT must be HMAC secured with the

 client_secret

-or signed with a registered RSA or EC key; unsecured (plain) or JWE assertions will be rejected. - Explicit client authentication with the token request (using
+or signed with a registered RSA or EC key; unsecured (plain) or JWE assertions are rejected. - Explicit client authentication with the token request (using

 client_secret_ basic